Tutorial: Get started with Azure Machine Learning in Jupyter Notebooks

 An Azure Machine Learning workspace is a foundational resource in the cloud that you use to experiment, train, and deploy machine learning models.
 It ties your Azure subscription and resource group to an easily consumed object in the service.

-You create a workspace via the Azure portal, a web-based console for managing your Azure resources.
+There are many ways to create a workspace.
+In this tutorial, you create a workspace via the Azure portal, a web-based console for managing your Azure resources.

 Use the search bar to find Machine Learning.

 In the Machine Learning pane, select Create to begin.

 Provide the following information to configure your new workspace:

 Field Description Workspace name Enter a unique name that identifies your workspace.
 In this example, we use docs-ws.
 Names must be unique across the resource group.
 Use a name that's easy to recall and to differentiate from workspaces created by others.
 Subscription Select the Azure subscription that you want to use.
 Resource group Use an existing resource group in your subscription, or enter a name to create a new resource group.
 A resource group holds related resources for an Azure solution.
 In this example, we use docs-aml.
 Location Select the location closest to your users and the data resources to create your workspace.
 Workspace edition Select Basic as the workspace type for this tutorial.
 The workspace type determines the features to which you'll have access and pricing.
 Everything in this tutorial can be performed with either a Basic or Enterprise workspace.